Your child can start in September and will be placed in the appropriate program based on age, see below.

 Parents are NOT required to sign up for volunteer hours or fundraising events.
 Many other preschools and early education programs do require this.

 What are the differences between the Scholars I, II, III, and V?

-The difference in the Scholars program is just the frequency of days you attend.
+The difference in the Scholars I, II, III, and V programs is the frequency of days you attend.
 Each frequency has it’s own tailored lesson plans.
-The more days the better, so Scholars V would be the most effective but the most popular is Scholars 3.
+The more days the better, so Scholars V would be the most effective.

-It all depends on your schedule and the financial investment you are comfortable with.
+It ultimately depends on what can work with your schedule and the financial investment you are comfortable with.